-A global collaboration moving from principles to practice
+A global collaboration moving from AI principles to AI practice

-The rapidly increasing applicability of AI has prompted a number of organizations to develop high-level principles on social and ethical issues such as privacy, fairness, bias, transparency, and accountability.
+The rapidly increasing applicability of artificial intelligence has prompted a number of organizations to work towards understanding the impact of the wide-spread deployment of AI as well as developing high-level principles on social and ethical issues such as privacy, fairness, bias, transparency, and accountability.
 Now, it is time to take the next step.

-The AI Policy Forum will be a yearlong process that brings together scientists, technologists, policymakers and business leaders, culminating in an event gathering high-level decision makers to provide a focal point for work to move from AI principles to AI practice, and to serve as a springboard to global efforts to design the future of AI.
+The AI Policy Forum operates in yearlong cycles, with each cycle bringing together scientists, technologists, policymakers, and business leaders to examine in-depth a specific set of topics.
+This process culminates in a capstone event gathering high-level decision makers and is intended to provide a focal point for work to move from AI principles to AI practice, as well as to serve as a springboard to global efforts of designing the future of AI.